DAguirreAg/IP-to-Geolocation/README.md

 * A HTML form allows the user to input his feedback and submit it via JQuery to the server.
 * The server running the backend (implemented in FastAPI) will receive the form data and, if correct, it will add it to the database.

-Note that a microservice architecture philosophy was followed, as this should allow the application to receive feedback from users even when the other services are down (as long as they are not located in the same machines).
+Note that a microservice architecture philosophy was followed, as this should allow the application to receive requests from users even when the other services are down (as long as they are not located in the same machines).

 <div>
 	<div align="middle">